 Known as the gateway to the North West, Manchester is the city of culture and is jam-packed with many fantastic events for all ages and interests.
 Manchester has been named the most liveable UK city on numerous occasions, and as a result, it now has a similar feel to London thanks to large companies seeing the benefits of moving up north.

-Here at Parcel2Go, since we call Greater Manchester home, we wanted to bring you an extensive guide on why Manchester is an amazing place to live.
+As we return to the new normal, Manchester should be at the top of your list for places to go and explore.
+Since we call Greater Manchester home, we wanted to bring you an extensive guide on why Manchester is an amazing place to be.

 1) Things to Do in Manchester

 There is an abundance of things to do in Manchester.
 Although Manchester is the second most populated city in the UK, you can walk from one side to another in around 25 minutes.

 If you are a sporty person, someone who just wants to view the various galleries or merely just get a coffee, there is something for everyone in Manchester.